nf-core/dualrnaseq/docs/usage.md

 Use this parameter to choose a configuration profile, which can define specific presets for different compute environments.

-Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity, Conda) - see below.
+Several generic profiles are bundled with the pipeline, instructing it to use software packaged within different container-based objects (Docker, Singularity, Conda) - see below.

 > We highly recommend the use of Docker or Singularity containers for full pipeline reproducibility, however when this is not possible, Conda is also supported.